Sports Photography Tips

 10 Simple tips that can help you with Sport Photography

 Sports photography or Action photography is all about timing.
 It’s about reacting.
 It’s about being in the right place at the right time, and it’s about speed.

 Here I am going to share ten basic Sport Photography Tips.

 1- Know your Sport

 Each sport has predictable and unpredictable moments.
-By knowing the predictable moments you increase the chance of capturing the right moment.
-Before going for a Sport photography event, try to learn more about the sport.
+By knowing the predictable moments, you increase the chance of capturing the right moment.
+Before going to a Sports photography event, try to learn more about the sport.
 Understanding the sport keeps you prepared for the right moment.

 2- Use high ISO